 speaker

 Johnny Hecker

-Chief Revenue Officer (CRO) and Executive Vice President of Operations
+Chief Revenue Officer and Executive Vice President of Operations

-So I mentioned it on the call, right?
+Yeah.
+I mentioned it on the call, right?
 I think I called it cautiously optimistic.
 We're seeing more than just green shoots.
 We're actually able to close deals.
 We see a little bit of acceleration in the decision making.
 We're collecting the fruits.
 And there's two factors to this.
-On the one hand, I think that the market has normalized a little bit.
-Like I mentioned it on the call, there was a lot of tailwind during the pandemic.
-There was a lot of fast decision making.
+On the one hand, I think the market has normalized a little bit.
+Like I mentioned it on the call, there was There was a lot of tailwind during the pandemic.
+There was a lot of fast decision-making.
 People just needed to get stuff done.
 So we profited from that.
-But then post pandemic, we had the exact opposite.
+But then post-pandemic, we had the exact opposite.
 So it was more of a headwind.
 And I think that market condition has finally normalized.
 That is one of the things that happened.
-And secondly, we did align our -to-market on the sales side as well as on the marketing side.
+And secondly, we did align our go-to-market on the sales side as well as on the marketing side.
 And we started early in 23 to adjust to change market conditions.
 And we have done a lot of things operationally.
-And then we have made some structural changes in our -to-market and built the foundations that we need to now accelerate our growth.
+We have made some structural changes in our go-to-market and built the foundations that we need to now accelerate our growth.
 So we feel like we're in a very good position.
 And to your question, if we have turned the corner, yes, that's what it feels like.
 I think we're on an upward path.
-And I mentioned on the call, our ambition is to get to double digit growth in our corporate channel.
+And I mentioned on the call, our ambition is to get to double-digit growth in our corporate channel.
 Is that going to happen 2025 or 2026?
 Probably not.
 But the years thereafter, that's what we're expecting.
 That's what we're aiming for.

 speaker

 Usual copy.
 Obviously, it assumes that the economy doesn't completely implode sometime between now and then.
-But I would expect you would have that as a basic assumption.
+But, you know, I would expect you would have that as a basic assumption.

+speaker